-Enforcing Security Best Practices for Amazon EKS using Kyverno
+Enforcing Amazon EKS Security Best Practices Using Kyverno

-Enforcing Security Best Practices for Amazon EKS using Kyverno
+Enforcing Amazon EKS Security Best Practices Using Kyverno

 Amazon Elastic Kubernetes Service (EKS) is a popular managed service for building cloud-native applications due to its feature-rich offerings and seamless integration with other AWS services.
 However, Kubernetes itself is considered insecure by default, prioritizing functionality over security.
 Although AWS provides several recommendations to secure Amazon EKS clusters, it’s crucial to enforce best practices and prevent misconfigurations to avoid unintended attacks.
 To help with this, AWS has released an official EKS Security Best Practices guide, which can be found at https://aws.github.io/aws-eks-best-practices/security/docs/.